sumowll/BD4H-Bootcamp/web/spark-graphx.md

 ```

 ## Degree
-The property graph abstraction of GraphX is directed graph.
+The property graph abstraction of GraphX is a directed graph.
 It provides computation of in-dgree, out-degree and total degree.
-For example, we could get degrees as
+For example, we can get degrees as

 ```scala
 val inDegrees = graph.inDegrees